 Slowly stir in your flour.

-As you put in your last cup of flour, use your hands to mix dough gently in the bowl - don't knead too much, just enough to incorporate ingredients.
+As you put in your last cup of flour, use your hands to mix dough gently in the bowl - don't knead too much at all, just enough to incorporate ingredients.
 Keep your dough in the bowl the whole time.

-Once all ingredients are fully incorporated, form your dough into a ball, and leave in bowl.
+Once all ingredients are incorporated, form your dough into a rough ball, and leave in bowl.

 Put a damp cloth over your bowl, and place your bowl in a very warm place for 30-45 mins.